Skip to main content

 Why it matters

 Individual credentials validate depth in specific domains, but organizations need transformation leaders who can operate across multiple domains.
-Credential designations reward practitioners who develop breadth alongside depth, creating clear market differentiation for professionals who have invested in comprehensive transformation competency rather than narrow specialization.
+Credential designations reward practitioners who develop breadth alongside depth, creating clear market differentiation for professionals who have invested in comprehensive transformation competency rather than narrow focus.

 How COMPEL uses it